If the fresh water supply is going to last for generations, we must develop ways to sustain and improve water quality worldwide.

 1. Develop a Water Filtration System

-Agricultural runoff has increased contamination in surface water and increased the need for water filtration systems.
-Water filtration systems have the ability to remove impurities and pollutants from water sources, making the water healthier for human and animal consumption.
-Water filtration can also be beneficial to crops because contaminated water could potentially impact the food we ingest, which means it will still get into our system.
+Agricultural runoff has increased contamination in surface water.
+In addition, it increased the need for water filtration systems.
+Water filtration systems have the ability to remove impurities and pollutants from water sources.
+As a result, making the water healthier for human and animal consumption.
+Water filtration can also be beneficial to crops because of contaminated water.
+It could potentially impact the food we ingest.
+That which means it will still get into our system.